vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/04_gurUpAsana-paddhatiH.md

 <details><summary>English</summary>

-25. The sage Manu also says that the giver of man- tra should be worshiped even though he be a youth, and it is also laid down that among the Vipras seniority arises from the knowledge of the Vedanta.
+25. The sage Manu also says that the giver of mantra should be worshiped even though he be a youth, and it is also laid down that among the Vipras seniority arises from the knowledge of the Vedanta.
 </details>